alvarop/protox/README.md

 See [checksum.py](checksum.py) for packet checksum computation and explanation.

 See [quadcsv.py](quadcsv.py) for script to process Saleae Logic SPI CSV data into more manageable chunks

+See [snifftest.py](snifftest.py) for python script that runs the sniffer and displays information about packets in the air.
+It can also enable the DOS and 'hijack' features.

 See the [fw/controller](fw/controller) directory for the STM32F4 firmware I'm using to bridge between the radio and computer (via USB)